User Onboarding & Team Formation

 Cannot Access Lark Through Links

-blocked without notification, which may lead to credibility loss during our branding image.
+Invitation Links sent from other platforms are blocked without notifications, which may lead to credibility loss of the product.

 Competition Results in User Loss

-Potential users do not entrust our platform when errors occur
+Potential users do not entrust our platform when privacy errors occur.

 Solution of Member Invitation